 Many of us were taught that white wine goes with fish, and red wine with meat.
 But what if you are a vegetarian?
-Does that mean there is no wine pairing for you?
-Absolutely not!
-I am a long-time “pescetarian” who eats dairy products, eggs and fish, and I have some great wine pairings to recommend for vegetarians based on my experience.
+The good news is that there are all kinds of good wine pairings for vegetarians.
+As a long-time “pescetarian” who eats dairy products, eggs and fish, I am excited to share some recommendations for wine pairings for vegetarian dishes.

 It’s a Matter of Strength

 For a good pairing, you want to make sure that the food and wine have roughly the same strength of flavor.
 A big, full-bodied red wine such as a Cabernet Sauvignon might be too powerful for a light salad.
 Likewise, a delicate white wine could get overpowered by a hefty black bean stew.

 Complement or Contrast

 For a good pairing, you want to complement or contrast the flavors and textures in the food and wine.
 An example of a complementary pairing is an earthy Pinot Noir with a wild mushroom risotto.
 The food and the wine exude earthy, mushroom notes.
 An example of a contrasting pairing is a crisp, acidic Sauvignon Blanc with a buttery, creamy fish dish.
 The crisp acidity of the wine cuts through the creaminess of the sauce.

 Until the 1980s, the complementary strategy prevailed.
 In the last 30 years, as people have become more experimental in the kitchen, the contrasting strategy has gained more favor (and flavor).

 Following is a list of some common wine pairings for vegetarian dishes.
 I’d love for you to try them out and tell me what you think.

 |Mushroom dishes such as vegetarian mushroom stroganoff, porcini mushroom pasta and mushroom risotto||Pinot Noir|